KalebCoberly/Cplusplus-performative-assessment/README.md

 ### 2. Create a student object for each  student in the data table by using the subclasses NetworkStudent, SecurityStudent, and SoftwareStudent, and populate classRosterArray.

-a.Apply pointer operations when parsing each  set of data identified in the studentData table.
+a.
+Apply pointer operations when parsing each  set of data identified in the studentData table.

-b.Add each student object to classRosterArray.
+b.
+Add each student object to classRosterArray.

 ### 3. Define the following functions :